 Some of your personal information is likely to be disclosed to overseas recipients.
 The likely countries, type of information disclosed and likely recipients are indicated, so far as is practicable, in the following table:

-|NZ||Any information held on our recruitment database.
+|Any information held on our recruitment database.

 |Our database provider holds data on their servers in NZ.

 |Any information held on our recruitment database.

 |Our database provider holds data on their servers in the UK.

 Subject to some exceptions that are set out in privacy law, you can gain access to the personal information that we hold about you.
 You will need to be in a position to verify your identity.
 There are some exceptions to providing access, such as when opinions have been provided confidentially in the course of our performing reference checks and access would impact on the privacy rights of other people.

 If you find that personal information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, you can ask us to correct it by contacting us.
-We will take such steps as re reasonable in the circumstances to correct that information to ensure that, having regard to the purpose for which it is held, the information is accurate, up to date, complete, relevant and not misleading.
+We will take such steps as are reasonable in the circumstances to correct that information to ensure that, having regard to the purpose for which it is held, the information is accurate, up to date, complete, relevant and not misleading.

 Please advise us if you wish to be removed from our recruitment software system.
 We will amend your status to “inactive” and will remove information that we have no present need for or obligation to retain.

 Should we suspect a data breach, we will follow our Data Breach Response Framework.
 The data breach will be investigated quickly and the appropriate notifications will be sent out.
 Should the breach be considered an eligible data breach the Australian Information Commissioner will be provided a statement as per the Notifiable Data Breaches under the Privacy Act (1988).

 You have a right to complain about our handling of your personal information if you believe that we have interfered with your privacy.
 If you are making a complaint about our handling of your personal information, it should first be made to us in writing.
-Any complaints we received will be investigated by our Management Team and a written response will be provided to you as soon as possible.
+Any complaints we receive will be investigated by our Management Team and a written response will be provided to you as soon as possible.

 If you have any questions, or would like more information, please contact us via [email protected] or call (08) 6143 5000.

 If you are a resident of the European Union for the purposes of the GDPR, then in addition to what is set out above, the following applies to you.
-Beacham Group is a data controller and processor for the purposes of the GDPR and by your consenting to this Privacy Statement Beacham Group is able to processes your Personal Data in accordance with this Privacy Statement.
+Beacham Group is a data controller and processor for the purposes of the GDPR and by your consenting to this Privacy Statement Beacham Group is able to process your Personal Data in accordance with this Privacy Statement.
 Our Contact details are set out in the “More Information” paragraph above.

 In providing services to you, following you applying for a role with Beacham Group, your application will be assessed and processed on our recruitment database.
 Should you be successful in our interview process, your details will be submitted to our client.
 This will not be done without your prior consent.
-For Candidates that are successfully placed in a contract role, they have their details send to our timesheet and payroll provider.
+For Candidates that are successfully placed in a contract role, they have their details sent to our timesheet and payroll provider.

-● update or rectify any of the Personal Data that we hold about you, in the manner described in the “Correction” paragraph above.
+- Update or rectify any of the Personal Data that we hold about you, in the manner described in the “Correction” paragraph above.

-● withdraw your consent to Beacham Group’s use of your Personal Information as described in this Privacy Statement by deleting your account.
+- Withdraw your consent to Beacham Group’s use of your Personal Information as described in this Privacy Statement by deleting your account.
 This will also delete all the Personal Data about you which we hold.
 You can request your account be deleted by contacting us – see “More Information” above for our contact information.

-– provides you with a copy of the Personal Data Beacham Group holds about you in a portable and machine readable form; or
+- Provides you with a copy of the Personal Data Beacham Group holds about you in a portable and machine readable form; or

-– share your Personal Data with a nominated third party;
+- Share your Personal Data with a nominated third party.

 Should you have any concerns in relation to Beacham Group’s collection and/or processing of your Personal Data, then in addition to the process set out in the “Complaints” set out above (including the right to complain to the Office of the Australian Information Commissioner), you have the right to complain to a supervisory authority (within the meaning of the GDPR).